• Skip to primary navigation

 pork shoulder steaks on white platter.

-• Pork shoulder steaks are also known as pork blade steaks, are a flavorful cut of meat from the pork shoulder.
-The pork shoulder is what many recipes use for pulled pork or pork stew since it is delicious when it braised for a long time.
-If you can't find the shoulder steaks, you can buy the shoulder and cut them into steaks yourself.
-It is a fairly inexpensive cut of meat and you could freeze the extra steaks.
+• Pork loin steaks are also known as pork shoulder steak or pork blade steaks.
+They are a flavorful cut of meat from the pork shoulder.
+The pork shoulder is what many recipes use for pulled pork or pork stew since it is delicious when it is braised for a long time.

 • When you buy them, the steaks should be pink in color and have a good amount of marbling of fat throughout which will make it tender and flavorful.

 • We are using a simple soy sauce, sugar and spice marinade.
 You can increase the spice level by adding more chili sauce, red pepper flakes and ginger if you prefer.
+Choose regular brown sugar or a sugar substitute.
+Make sure to taste test the marinade before adding anything extra.

 • The dry rub uses a basic homemade seasoning mix including paprika, garlic and onion powder.